forcedotcom/cli/releasenotes/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We [announced it back in June](https://github.com/forcedotcom/cli/issues/1057), and now it's a reality: we've greatly improved the performance and reliability of these deploy and retrieve commands:
+* NEW: We [announced it back in June](https://github.com/forcedotcom/cli/issues/1057), and now it's a reality: we've greatly improved the performance and reliability of these commands:

+    * `force:source:convert`
     * `force:source:deploy`
+    * `force:source:deploy:cancel`
+    * `force:source:deploy:report`
+    * `force:source:open`
     * `force:source:retrieve`
-    * `force:source:convert`
-    * `force:source:deploy:report`
-    * `force:source:deploy:cancel`

     Want to see what we did?
 We created a [new plug-in](https://github.com/salesforcecli/plugin-source) that's bundled with Salesforce CLI.
 The deploy-retrieve code itself is [here](https://github.com/forcedotcom/source-deploy-retrieve).
 Go ahead, give the updated commands a try; they work so fast, you can now leave work a little early and go surfing.
 Or bake banana bread.
 Or take a nap.
 The possibilities are endless.